 If it has been determined by ICE that the foreign

 will be repatriated after the term in prison has been completed,

 then careful planning can be made for other family members.

 Family unity should be honored above citizenship.

-This will apply to families that have both citizens of the USA and
+This will apply to families with both citizens of the USA and

 It might be best for the

 to the country where most adults in the family are citizens

 after the term of imprisonment of one family member.

 after they are old enough to live on their own.